 An ED is "an exogenous substance or mixture that alters function(s) of the endocrine system and consequently causes adverse health effects in an intact organism, or its progeny, or (sub)populations" (WHO, 2012).
 It is a natural or synthetic chemical which can block, mimic or disrupt a hormonal function.
 This disruption may lead to diseases, disorders or ill health.
 Above all, because the level of hormones involved in so many vital functions is actually low, even very low level exposure to EDs can have a strong and sometimes permanent impact on health.
-And EDs can have the same damaging effects on animal species and affect biodiversity. system involved at every stage of life, from conception to old age.
-This "hormone signalling" system orchestrates the body's main essential functions: metabolism, immunity, reproduction, cognition etc. The ED notion was conceptualised in 1991 by 21 scientists meeting in Wingspread (Wisconsin, USA) at the initiative of Theo Colborn.
-At that time, the main issues at stake were the alteration of sexual development from exposure to chemicals and human/wildlife interaction.
-Since then, the pressure against EDs has gradually intensified: a growing number of potential damages have been identified, risk management tools have started to include the new potential issues; more recently, EDs have been integrated into the "EU Chemicals Strategy for Sustainability" (2020) and the EU is creating in 2022 an "ED" class in the classification, labelling and packaging of chemicals ("CLP" Regulation).

-Endocrine disruption: the issues at stake

-Numerous organs and hormones

-Responsible for the regulation of numerous physiological functions (reproduction, development, metabolism, heart rate, fertility ...)

-Long term and potentially irreversible effects

-I Effects even at low dose
+In addition, EDs can have the same damaging effects on animal species and affect biodiversity.
+EDs interact with the endocrine chemical messaging system involved at every stage of life, from conception to old age.
+This "hormone signalling" system orchestrates the body's essential functions: metabolism, immunity, reproduction, cognition etc. The ED notion was conceptualised in 1991 by 21 scientists meeting in Wingspread (Wisconsin, USA) at the initiative of Theo Colborn.
+At that time, the main issues at stake were the alteration of sexual development from exposure to chemicals and human/ wildlife interaction.
+Since then, the pressure against EDs has gradually intensified: a growing number of potential damages have been identified, risk management tools have been put in place to include to include the new potential issues ; more recently, EDs have been integrated into the "EU Chemicals Strategy for Sustainability" (2020) and the EU has introduced in 2023 a hazard class for "EDs" in the classification, labelling and packaging of chemicals ("CLP") Regulation Endocrine disruption: the issues at stake Numerous organs and hormones Responsible for the regulation of numerous physiological functions (reproduction, development, metabolism, heart rate, fertility ...)
+Long term and potentially irreversible effects I Effects even at low dose